Brazil (2025)

 About this Dataset

-Data sourced from World Bank Open Data API.
-Values use World Bank standardised methodology ensuring cross-country comparability.
+Data sourced from World Bank via Open Data API.
+Values use World Bank standardised methodology intended for cross-country comparison.

 Frequently Asked Questions

-The most recent observation covers 2024.
+The most recent observation covers 2025.
 World Bank typically publishes this series with a lag of several months after the reference period.
-Data is updated annual.
+The series runs 1976–2025 (50 observations).